elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-daily-availability-and-service-hours-for-career-services-and-how-do-company-visits-fit-into-this-schedule.md

 url: /learn/education-studies/questions/what-are-the-daily-availability-and-service-hours-for-career-services-and-how-do-company-visits-fit-into-this-schedule
 score: -1.0
 related_article1:
-    id: 166614
+    id: 166618
-    title: What types of internship opportunities are available, and what is the Direct Intelligence Support Unit Training?
+    title: >-
+        How are force vectors represented in vector form, and how is the cross product calculated?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-types-of-internship-opportunities-are-available-and-what-is-the-direct-intelligence-support-unit-training
+    url: /learn/education-studies/questions/how-are-force-vectors-represented-in-vector-form-and-how-is-the-cross-product-calculated
 related_article2:
-    id: 166620
+    id: 166619
-    title: What is structural stability in rigid body dynamics, and how do static and spinning structures differ?
+    title: >-
+        What is the moment of a force, and how is the moment about an axis calculated?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-structural-stability-in-rigid-body-dynamics-and-how-do-static-and-spinning-structures-differ
+    url: /learn/education-studies/questions/what-is-the-moment-of-a-force-and-how-is-the-moment-about-an-axis-calculated
 related_article3:
-    id: 166623
+    id: 166614
-    title: How are forces added to find resultant forces, and how is the resultant moment calculated?
+    title: >-
+        What types of internship opportunities are available, and what is the Direct Intelligence Support Unit Training?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-are-forces-added-to-find-resultant-forces-and-how-is-the-resultant-moment-calculated
+    url: /learn/education-studies/questions/what-types-of-internship-opportunities-are-available-and-what-is-the-direct-intelligence-support-unit-training
 related_article4:
-    id: 166623
+    id: 166618
+    title: >-
-    title: How are forces added to find resultant forces, and how is the resultant moment calculated?
+        How are force vectors represented in vector form, and how is the cross product calculated?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-are-forces-added-to-find-resultant-forces-and-how-is-the-resultant-moment-calculated
+    url: /learn/education-studies/questions/how-are-force-vectors-represented-in-vector-form-and-how-is-the-cross-product-calculated
 related_article5:
     id: 166617
+    title: >-
-    title: What are the SWE membership requirements for scholarship eligibility, and what is the application process?
+        What are the SWE membership requirements for scholarship eligibility, and what is the application process?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-swe-membership-requirements-for-scholarship-eligibility-and-what-is-the-application-process
 ---